 Planning a fun activity can create excitement around your visit.
 For example, you could organize a mini game tournament among family members.
 Or, you could start a book club.
 Pick a book that you both read on your own, then discuss a few chapters during each visit.
 You can plan something simple or elaborate.
 Just make sure it’s an activity everyone would enjoy.

 At Generations Senior Living, we can help you make more memories with your loved ones.
-Contact us to learn more about our assisted and independent living communities.
+Contact us to learn more about our assisted and independent senior living communities.